siberianfox/tinygwiki/JSON-Flow-Control-Specification.md

 _(Note: To insert that initial TAB for the table (at least on a mac) requires CTRL OPTION TAB)_

-###JSON Mode Protocol
+##JSON Mode Protocol
+### Ack Responses
+Every JSON command returns a ACK response.
+Ack format is:

+    {"b":<body>,"f":"<b64-footer><space><b64-hashcode>"}<lf>

+The body echos the command that was sent, in normalized form (all caps, no whitespace).
+If echo is disabled the body returns null in this format: "b":""

+and returns

+The footer contains packet flow control information.
+As its only useful for machine comms, it doesn't need to be expanded out into plain text, and as such is a base 64 encoded structure.
+A client can pretty print it if that's useful.
+As the checksum can be part of the packet footer (it can't include itself) its added after the first base4 block.
+The checksum is computed as a Java hashcode.

+The structure looks like:

+    typedef struct {
+       uint8 protocol_version;   // zero for now
+       uint8 status_code;        // success, fail?
+       uint8 input_available;    // number of free bytes in tinyG's input buffer. client is free to send up to this many until it has been told otherwise.
+    } tinyg_packet_footer_t;

-* Every JSON command returns a ACK response when it has either finished execution or been placed onto the planner queue (in the case of synchronized commands).
+Config commands return an A when it has either finished execution (in the case of or been placed onto the planner queue (in the case of synchronized commands).
 See Ack format for details
 * Queue reports (`qr`) may be enabled.
 If enabled each command in the planner queue will be reported when it has finished execution (completed).
 See Qr format for details.
 * Echo is disabled automatically if in JSON mode